 - Called for more robust enforcement of trade remedies (anti-dumping and countervailing duties)

-The Presidential Transition Team announced that the choices of Steve Mnuchin for Treasury Secretary and Wilbur Ross for Commerce Secretary "signal a seismic and transformative shift in trade policy."
-The appointment of Peter Navarro (to lead a new team the President named the National Economic Council) may be another indication of a significant transformation.
-Mr. Navarro has warned of the US's "economic death" due to China's unfair trade practices and lack of consumer safety mechanisms, and claimed that NAFTA has caused the loss of 700,000 US jobs.
+The Presidential Transition Team announced that Treasury Secretary Mnuchin and Commerce Secretary Ross for Commerce Secretary would bring "a seismic and transformative shift in trade policy."
+The Trade and Manufacturing Policy Director is Peter Navarro, who warned of the US's "economic death" due to China's unfair trade practices and lack of consumer safety mechanisms, and claimed that NAFTA has caused the loss of 700,000 US jobs.

 Planning for the future